1harshkashyap/100-Days-Of-Code/readme.md

+HELLO
 #This is the repository of 100 days of code
-Codes are in C language
+Codes are in C language.